Dubai, the gleaming gem of the United Arab Emirates, is a city synonymous with opulence, extravagance, and unbridled luxury. Nestled...

 Opening hours: 6am to 11pm

-One of the best outdoor activities to do in Dubai is sailing on a dhow cruise dubai marina.
+One of the best outdoor activities to do in Dubai is sailing on a dhow cruise in dubai marina.
 Dhows are traditional wooden boats that have played an essential role in the city’s past.
 Now, these boats are refurbished with the latest amenities as well as used for tourism purposes.
 The cruise takes you on a 2-hour journey through the serene waters of Dubai Marina.
 Soak in the magical views of the city’s skyline.
 The illuminated landmarks will blow your mind.
 Enjoy live entertainments like a puppet show, Tanura Dance, as well as Belly dancing.
 Furthermore, savor a lip-smacking buffet dinner with both local and international delicacies.

 Dubai souks are the traditional Arabian marketplace and are famous all over the world. you must know that; the souks are categorized as per the products they sell.
 That means you have various souks for perfume, spice, electronics, gold, textiles as well as vegetable, fish, meat souks.
 Dubai souks are located in the vibrant Deira area of Dubai.
 These markets are an essential part of life as well as trade for people in Dubai.
 Bargaining is a common feature at the souks.
 However, the best time to visit this location is late afternoon through to the early evening, except the fish market.